Should I Install Insulation in My Garage?

 Garage Insulation Challenges

-People encounter many challenges when trying to decide whether or not to insulate their garage and rightfully so, as it can be an exact science.
+People encounter many challenges when trying to decide whether or not to insulate their garage and rightfully so: garage insulation can be an exact science.
 Some of the challenges insulating garages stem from:

 - Garages in Denver are rarely finished with the amount of attention that is paid to the rest of your home.
-Because of this, a garage almost never has a quality air barrier as the rest of the home does
+Because of this, a garage almost never has a quality air barrier like the rest of your home.

-- Garages are usually built or placed upon concrete slabs that are almost never insulated underneath.
+- Garages are usually built or placed upon concrete slabs that are rarely insulated underneath.
 Insulating a garage by trenching around it and installing edge insulation is usually ineffective, very challenging, and extremely expensive.
-Because of this, the slab tends to be a huge cause of loss heat and energy within the space.
+Because of this, the slab tends to be a huge cause of lost energy and heat within the space.

-- Garages (even when connected to the home) are rarely if ever, connected to the duct system of the rest of the home.
+- Garages (even when connected to the home) are rarely connected to the duct system of the home.
 Because of this, the garage doesn’t experience the same treatment as the rest of the home.